REDUCING THE RISK

 12. Maintain a strong immune system

-Skin cancer screenings help detect abnormalities early on.
+Skin cancer screenings help detect abnormalities early.